umbraco/UmbracoCMSDocs/Articles/Notifications/contentservice-notifications.md

 #### Unpublished

-Again the Unpublished notification does not get published when a single variant is Unpublished, instead the Published notification can be used, and the 'HasUnpublishedCulture' extension method of the ContentPublishedNotification can determine which variant being unpublished triggered the publish.
+Again the Unpublished notification does not get published when a single variant is Unpublished, instead, the Published notification can be used, and the 'HasUnpublishedCulture' extension method of the ContentPublishedNotification can determine which variant being unpublished triggered the publish.

 ```C#
 public bool HasUnpublishedCulture(IContent content, string culture);